🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Bottled water or a chic carafe with a glass.

-• Tea bags (herbal and caffeinated) + instant coffee packets.
+• Tea bags (herbal and caffeinated) plus instant coffee packets.

 • Honey sticks, sugar packets, and a couple of creamers.

-• Electrolyte packets for travel fatigue or post-wedding recovery, IMO.
+• Electrolyte packets for travel fatigue or post-wedding recovery.

 Pro tip: If you’re going the carafe route, add a small tray.
-Trays make everything look intentional (and protect surfaces from water drips).
+Trays make everything look intentional, and they protect surfaces from water drips.

 4. Bathroom SOS: The “I Forgot Everything” Basket